How many of us know what moringa seeds are? Or what their plant looks like?

 Another study done in 2011 also tested the anti-inflammatory and antioxidant effects of moringa seeds.
 The anti-inflammatory test was carried out in rats, by inducing edema, and the antioxidant test was carried out to test the reducing power, chelating effect on Iron ions (Fe2+) and free radical scavenging of moringa seeds (8).
 Both the tests showed positive results, establishing the fact that moringa seeds exhibit both anti-inflammatory and antioxidant properties.

-- Supports Brain Health
+- Support Brain Health

 Moringa seeds increase our mental focus and improve our brain health.